What is cognitive therapies?

 Q. Can I do CBT or DBT online?

 A. Yes!
-Many licensed therapists offer cognitive therapies and DBT through telehealth services, allowing you to receive therapy from the comfort of your home.
+Many licensed providers offer cognitive therapies and DBT through telehealth services, allowing you to receive therapy from the comfort of your home.

 Q. How long does it take to see results with CBT and DBT?